Sunfield Waldorf School’s Sixth Annual Jogathon – FAQs

 What can I do today?

-Get excited and talk with others, near and far, about our second annual Sunfield Waldorf School Sun Run on April 22nd!
+Get excited and talk with others, near and far, about our sixth annual Sunfield Waldorf School Sun Run on April 13th!
 Hooray for Sunfield!
 Hooray for exercise!
 Hooray for the Spring Sun that will surely shine on our Run!